unkn0wn107/inception/readme.md

 ## Features

-- **Virtual Machine Setup**: QEMU/KVM to run a Debian-based VM with auto cloud-init configuration.
+- **Virtual Machine Setup**: QEMU/KVM to run a Debian-based VM with auto cloud-init configuration from a fresh Debian cloud image.

 - **Dockerized Services**:
   - **Alpine**: All services are built on scratch alpine:3.19.
   - **NGINX**: Reverse proxy with TLSv1.2/1.3.